stfwi/engineers-decor/readme.md

   3x3 from three steel ingots (output 12), thick poles crafted 3x3 from six thin steel poles.

-- Double-T steel support: Horizontal top-aligned support beam, placed in the direction you look.
+- *Double-T steel support*: Horizontal top-aligned support beam, placed in the direction you look.
 Auto connects to adjacent beams if facing towards them.
 Auto connects to steel poles underneath.
 Crafted 3x3 from thin steel poles in a T-shape (output: 6 beams).